And-0/awesome-megadrive/README.md

 * [Palette Batch](https://allone-works.itch.io/palette-batch) - Converts images to use certain color palettes (made for use with SGDK)
 * [240p Test Suite](https://github.com/ArtemioUrbina/240pTestSuite/tree/master/240psuite/Genesis/240p) - A test suite to evaluate upscalers and related equipment
 * [TILED-Python-to-C](https://github.com/LIZARDRIVE/TILED-Python-to-C) - A Python tool to convert Tiled XML data to C for use with SGDK
+* [Retro Graphics Toolkit](https://segaretro.org/Retro_Graphics_Toolkit) - A graphics tool to convert images for use on retro systems
+* [TUME](https://segaretro.org/TUME) - An old map editor for 8bit and 16bit games
+* [Aseprite Mega Drive Digitizer](http://gendev.spritesmind.net/forum/viewtopic.php?t=3112) - Display images from Aseprite on your CRT using the Mega Drive
+* [MCD-Verificator](https://github.com/krikzz/MEGA-PRO/tree/master/mcd-verificator) - A test program for CD core accuracy verification

 ## Sound and Music